rohsec/bountymeterPY/README.md

 ### Prerequisites

-Bounty Meter is built using Bash scripting language and requires the following tools to be installed on your system:
+Bounty Meter PY is built using Python scripting language and requires the following tools to be installed on your system:

 - Python3
 - progress